-93. Students who have displayed special merit in the Professional Examinations over the whole degree programme will be awarded BVM&S with Distinction at the time of graduation.
+93. Students who entered the BVM&S prior to the 2022/23 academic year and have displayed special merit in the Professional Examinations over the whole degree programme will be awarded BVM&S with Distinction at the time of graduation.
 Awards are made based on calculations equally across all years and are weighted by course credit value.
+For students who entered the BVM&S from the 2022/23 academic year onwards, criteria for the award of Distinction at graduation are set out in the relevant programme handbook.